Muraqaba: The Practice of Spiritual Awareness

 The Arabic word muraqaba derives from the root r-q-b, which means to watch, to observe, to be vigilant.
 In its Sufi usage, it refers to a specific contemplative practice: the cultivation of continuous awareness that God observes you at every moment, and, reciprocally, the turning of your own attention toward that divine watchfulness.

 This is often translated as “Sufi meditation,” and the translation is not entirely wrong.
 Muraqaba does involve sitting in stillness, closing the eyes, and directing attention inward.
 But the translation obscures what makes muraqaba distinctive.
-It is not the emptying of the mind.
-It is not the observation of passing thoughts.
-It is not relaxation.
-It is the deliberate cultivation of a specific awareness: that you are in the presence of the One who created you, who sustains you at every moment, and from whom nothing in your heart is hidden.
+It is not the emptying of the mind, the observation of passing thoughts, or relaxation.
+It is the deliberate cultivation of a specific awareness: you are in the presence of the One who created you, who sustains you at every moment, and from whom nothing in your heart is hidden.

 The practice reverses the ordinary orientation of consciousness.
-In normal awareness, the self is the center and God is (at best) an abstract concept somewhere in the background.
-In muraqaba, God’s presence becomes the foreground, and the self’s usual preoccupations recede to the periphery.
+In normal awareness, the self is the center and God is, at best, an abstract concept in the background.
+In muraqaba, God’s presence becomes the foreground.
+The self’s usual preoccupations recede to the periphery.
 The practitioner does not seek a special experience.
 They seek to become aware of what is already the case: “He is with you wherever you are” (Quran, 57:4).

 Quranic and Prophetic Foundations